UT WIC Eng

 • For a list of WIC-allowed gluten-free cereals go to: WICShopper app > WIC Allowable Foods > Gluten-free cereals – more information.

-Hot cereal (Original flavor only unless specified)
+Hot cereal (Original flavor only)

 TOP

-Peanut Butter and Beans
+Peanut butter and beans

 Peanut butter